 These magnificent birds of prey can grow up to half a metre in length and have a wingspan of over a metre.
 They live for 15 to 18 years and are actually the fastest animals in the world, diving at speeds of just under 250 miles an hour to catch their prey.
 They are also incredibly agile, and have been observed flying upside down to catch food dropped by a mate.

 From March until July, visitors can look forward to catching sight of these magnificent birds from the Cathedral grounds.
-There are a series of Open Days at weekends providing the opportunity to observe the peregrines through a telescope, watch the webcam footage, and learn more about the birds and their activities from volunteers on site.
-The dates are April 27/28; May 4/5; May 18/19; June 8/9; June 15/16 and June 22/23 – from 10am to 4pm.
-If the weather is particularly inclement, you might find our 'peregrine' volunteers sheltering in the Cathedral cloisters.
+There are a series of Open Days at weekends (weather permitting) providing the opportunity to observe the peregrines through a telescope, watch the webcam footage, and learn more about the birds and their activities from volunteers on site.
+Details and dates for each Open Day are listed individually on the Events Page of the website.

-Click on the webcam link below to watch live footage from the nesting box at Chichester Cathedral:
+Click on the webcam link here to watch live footage from the nesting box at the Cathedral.

 Photograph by David Shaw Wildlife